zphrs/aninest/docs/api/Extension/type-aliases/Mount.md

 type Mount<Animating>: (anim) => unmount;
 ```

-A function that mounts the extension to the animation.
+A function that mounts an extension to the animation.

 ## Type parameters